Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Introduction

 The main results of this paper answer this question positively.
-To address this question, this paper technically provides a tighter generalization error bound of the gradients, based on which, we build the relationship between algorithmic stability and excess risk bounds.
-We also establish the first high probability excess risk bounds that are dimension-free with the rate $O\left(1/n^2\right)$ for ERM, PGD and stochastic gradient descent (SGD).
+Roughly speaking, under proper regularity conditions, \emph{we establish the first high probability excess risk bounds that are dimension-free with the rate $O\left( \log^2(n) /n^2\right)$} for models obtained by empirical risk minimization (ERM), PGD and stochastic gradient descent (SGD).
+To do so, our core technique is generalizing the standard concept of algorithmic stability of loss function to its gradient, i.e., the ``uniform stability in gradients'' in Definition \ref{def:unif-stab}~\citep{lei2023stability}.
+With this, we can connect it with a sharper generalization bound, compared with the classical ones \citep{bousquet2020sharper}.